socketio/socket.io/README.md

 socket.io Client: Sockets for the rest of us
 ============================================

 The `socket.io` client is basically a simple TCP socket interface implementation.
-It allows you to establish a realtime connection with a server (see `socket.io` server [here](http://github.com/RosePad/Socket.IO-node)), hiding the complexity of the different transports (WebSocket, long polling, XHR streaming, etc).
+It allows you to establish a realtime connection with a server (see `socket.io` server [here](http://github.com/RosePad/Socket.IO-node)), hiding the complexity of the different transports (WebSocket, forever iframe, XHR long polling, XHR multipart encoded, etc).

 How to use
 ----------